mrjxtr-dev/mr-aiCLI/README.md

-# 🤖 Mr AI - Your Personal AI Assistant in the Terminal
+# 🤖 Mr AI - Your FREE Personal AI Assistant in the Terminal

 Say hello to **Mr AI**, your no-nonsense, always-on, always-helpful terminal companion.
 Need code snippets, explanations, or just someone to talk CLI with?
 Mr AI's got your back — straight from your shell. 🐚💡